Corona, Covid-19, SARS-CoV-2

 If you find this page useful, you may send the link vigyan.net/corona to your groups/contacts.
 Click the following button to recieve this link in you e-mail inbox.

-Do not copy the text from this page and paste it because this page will be actively updated with useful information for a few months at-least.
+Do not copy the text from this page and paste it because this page will be actively updated with useful information for ome time to come.
 Also, copying somebody's text is not cool.
-In past lots of people have copied my text to their Facebook pages and included result(s) of my research to Wikipedia without giving credit.
+Lots of people have copied my texts to their Facebook pages and included result(s) of my research in Wikipedia without taking permission or giving credit.

 Is COVID-19 going to eliminate sizable (say 0.5%) population worldwide in 2-3 years?
 I do not wish to become a negative person?
 Whether we will have timely and effective vaccination and treatment from all the present as well as future strains of SARS-CoV-2?
 Time will tell.